libp2p/go-libp2p-examples/chat-with-rendezvous/README.md

-# p2p chat app with libp2p
+# p2p chat app with libp2p [support peer discovery]

 This program demonstrates a simple p2p chat application.
 You will learn how to discover a peer in the network (using kad-dht), connect to it and open a chat stream.